I Followed a Dermatologist’s Exact Skincare Routine — Here’s What Happened

 Editor’s note: Retinol can enhance the skin’s sensitivity toward the sun, so be sure to follow with sunscreen in the morning.
 If you’re a retinol newbie like me, start with a lower concentration of the ingredient two or three times a week and work your way up.
 Because retinol is powerful, it’s better to build up your skin’s tolerance first to prevent irritation.

 After committing to this regimen for a full two weeks, I am pleased to report that my skin feels and looks better than before.
-I used to stick to three steps in my routine, but it’s clear that adding those few extra products can make a world of difference when it comes to minimizing excess oil and the appearance of visible dark circles.
+I used to stick to only three steps in my routine, but it’s clear that adding those few extra products can make a world of difference when it comes to minimizing excess oil and the appearance of visible dark circles.
 But just because this worked for me doesn’t mean it’s right for you.
 I recommend talking to your dermatologist to find out what’s best for your skin.

 Photo: Chaunte Vaughn